nats-io/nats.deno/kv/README.md

-# nats-kv.js
+# kv

-The nats-kv.js implements the NATS KV functionality using JetStream for JavaScript clients.
+The kv module implements the NATS KV functionality using JetStream for JavaScript clients.
 JetStream clients can use streams to store and access data.
 KV is materialized view that presents a different _API_ to interact with the data stored in a stream using the API for a Key-Value store which should be